Jegge/OldMoofKit/README.md

 ### Manually from details

 If you already have your bike details, e.g. because you have downloaded them earlier from the VanMoof site, you can construct the bike details manually.
+You may then scan your surroundings via bluetooth for a bike matching these details.

 ```swift
 let details = try BikeDetails(bleProfile: .smartbike2016, macAddress: "12:34:56:78:9A:BC", encryptionKey: "00112233445566778899aabbccddeeff")